Brandonkhumalo/Brandonkhumalo/README.md

 # 👋 Hi, I’m Brandon khumalo - Mobile and Backend Developer
 - 🌱 ALX software engineering graduate

-  I am an entry-level mobile and backend developer with expertise in Java for Android development, Django for backend systems and AWS Cloud certified.
-I have been actively building projects to sharpen my skills.
-My top skills include mobile app development, backend API integration, and problem-solving.
-What sets me apart is my ability to build scalable, efficient, and user-friendly applications while continuously learning and adapting to new technologies.
+I am an entry-level mobile and backend developer with expertise in Java for Android development and Django for backend systems.
+I recently earned the Google IT Support certificate, which has strengthened my foundation in troubleshooting and technical support.
+I have built multiple hands-on projects, demonstrating skills in mobile app development, backend API integration, and problem-solving.
+I am passionate about creating scalable, efficient, and user-friendly applications while continuously learning and adapting to new technologies.

   I am eager to contribute to a team where I can apply my skills to develop high-quality applications that improve user experiences and streamline business processes.
 My strong work ethic, quick learning ability, and commitment to writing clean, maintainable code make me a valuable asset.